Fraunhofer-AISEC/cpg/README.md

 ### Language Support
 Languages are maintained to different degrees, and are noted in the table below with:
 - `maintained`: if they are mostly feature complete and bugs have priority of being fixed.
-- `developing`: if the language is currently being worked on to reach a state of feature completeness.
+- `incubating`: if the language is currently being worked on to reach a state of feature completeness.
 - `experimental`: if a first working prototype was implemented, e.g., to support research topics, and its future development is unclear.
 - `discontinued`: if the language is no longer actively developed or maintained but is kept for everyone to fork and adapt.